This course will suit people who are interested in the health and social care services.

 - Tutors will use a range of teaching methods and try to adapt to your preferred learning style.

-- This course may be eligible for the new 24 Plus Advanced Learning Loan.
+- This course may be eligible for the new Advanced Learner Loans.

 As well as entering employment, you could progress on to vocational degrees in nursing, occupational therapy, social work, or youth and community work.
 You could also progress on to relevant academic degrees in areas such as criminology, psychology, sociology, or social policy.